nima-siboni/recruiter-problem/README.md

 ## Results

 Here is an example, for which one can see that the 1/e rule applies.
-Here, we have N=20 candidates, and the probabilty of finding the best candidate reaches its maximum when the first 7-8 candidates are rejected (for exploration reasons).
+Here, we have N=20 candidates, and the probability of finding the best candidate reaches its maximum when the first 7-8 candidates are rejected (for exploration reasons).

 ![](results.png)